 Students can prepare for the test by:

 - Enrolling in preparation courses in the community

 There have been some vocal critics of the GED who claim that this certification isn’t quite as valuable as a high school diploma.
 As an article in the Phi Delta Kappan put it, about 72 percent of people who have taken the GED test in the years past have passed it, which might indicate that the test is slightly too easy.
 However, the test is often all that’s required for students who would like to go on to community college, or accept higher positions at work.
 This could be a fine option for some students.

 Heading to Work

 Teens are stubborn, and once they’ve decided that they do or do not want to do something, it can be hard to make them see the value of an alternate position.
 For some students, work may be a good option.
 If students can enroll in an entry-level position in a mechanic’s shop, warehouse or some other form of manual labor, they might be able to take classes through their employers and continue to learn.
 They might also be able to make a living wage, which could allow them to build a solid foundation for their lives.
 Once their lives become calmer, these people may choose to go back to school.

 Students with addiction issues will access counseling help when they enroll in rehab programs.
 Here, they may be asked to reexamine their decision to drop out, and they may even be provided with tutoring and mentoring that could make getting their diploma or their GED a bit more likely.

 We provide help for teens at Newport Academy, including educational help.
 We’ve helped teens to understand the value of an education, and we’ve enrolled these students in our alternative high school, to help them complete their education.
 See the details on our program: Orange County Sober High School

-If you’d like to find out more about our program, please contact us today.
+If you’d like to find out more about our teen treatment programs, please contact us today.